Why Create a Video Slideshow?

 Mobile Apps for Shooting Photos and Videos

 Shooting photos with your mobile phone.
-Recently, Lightroom Mobile offered the ability to shoot in DNG (a raw format) within the app, which I took advantage on that trip to Europe.
+Recently, Lightroom Mobile (now simply called Lightroom CC) offered the ability to shoot in DNG (a raw format) within the app, which I took advantage on that trip to Europe.
 Raw formats give you amazing flexibility when adjusting settings.
 I recommend shooting in DNG over JPEG by far for this purpose.

-Lightroom Mobile helps the slideshow workflow.
-Shooting in Lightroom Mobile conveniently backed up all my photos to Creative Cloud whenever I tapped the wi-fi, so I never had to worry about back-up.
-When I got back to my MacBook Pro, Lightroom Mobile began synching my photos with the desktop application, which is great for organizing your photos.
+Lightroom CC helps the slideshow workflow.
+Shooting in Lightroom CC conveniently backed up all my photos to Creative Cloud whenever I tapped the wi-fi, so I never had to worry about back-up.
+When I got back to my MacBook Pro, Lightroom CC began syncing my photos with the desktop application (You can still use Lightroom CC Classic, if you prefer), which is great for organizing your photos.

 Shoot video.
 In my own video slideshows, I might also include some accompanying video clips, as well.
 If a picture is worth a thousand words, a video is worth, well, even more.
 You can also use video clips to use as a sound bed for your photo montage.
 If you are out shooting photos, take a moment to squeeze off a few video clips, as well.
 If you can shoot the video at 4K resolution, all the better.